IMG 0723 - Superior Renovations

 What it doesn’t change

-Important: the exemption does not remove Development Contributions — the council charges for infrastructure load — which still apply on most Auckland sections for an additional dwelling.
-It also doesn’t apply if your section already has restrictions in place via covenants, body corporate rules, or specific overlays.
+The exemption doesn’t remove Development Contributions — the council’s charge for infrastructure load — which still apply on most Auckland sections for an additional dwelling, and are flagged at PIM stage.
+It also doesn’t apply where your section already carries restrictions via covenants, body corporate rules, or specific overlays.
 And it’s strictly for detached, single-storey, self-contained dwellings — not for adding to your existing house.

-Costs vary significantly with finish level, site complexity, and whether the extension involves wet areas (kitchen, bathroom, laundry).
-These ranges reflect 2026 Auckland regional pricing, based on figures aligned with our live cost guidance for Auckland renovations.
+Costs vary with finish level, site complexity, and whether the extension involves wet areas.
+These ranges reflect 2026 Auckland regional pricing, aligned with our live cost guidance.
+For a personalised figure, use the calculator; for the full breakdown of what drives the number, we’ve got a dedicated guide.

 Extension Size Cost per m² (Single-Storey) Indicative Total Second-Storey Uplift Contingency